As an Amazon Associate we earn from qualifying purchases.

-It is always good practice to sharpen your Hedge Trimmer blades before they become dull and ineffective.
+It is always a good practice to sharpen your hedge trimmer blades before they become dull and ineffective.
 It should become a routine form of maintenance that you do every few months when you’re using your trimmer.

 Maintaining your hedge trimmer blade means keeping up the levels of high-performance you expect from your trimmer and enabling it to slice through even the very toughest jobs.
 Neglecting to maintain it means that each task will become harder than it should be over time.

 If you decide to save yourself some money and sharpen the blades on your own, you’re going to need to apply a two step process of filing and burring with a sharpening stone.
 Each must be properly executed if you are to get that razor sharp edge you are looking for.

 Note that throughout regular use your trimmers are going to collect sap and resin that can clog up the mechanical function and create ineffective cuts.
 Clean off any residual dirt or grime from the blades before starting to sharpen to ensure that you efficiently hone your blades.

 Use A Flat File To Get The Perfect Cutting Edge